smiao-icims/model-forge/README.md

 The library is composed of three core modules:

 -   **`config`**: Manages configuration files with a two-tier system - global (`~/.config/model-forge/config.json`) and local (`./.model-forge/config.json`) - where all provider and model settings are stored.
--   **`auth`**: Provides a suite of authentication strategies (API Key, OAuth 2.0 Device Flow, and a No-Op for local models) and handles secure credential storage using the system's native keyring.
+-   **`auth`**: Provides a suite of authentication strategies (API Key, OAuth 2.0 Device Flow, and a No-Op for local models) and handles secure credential storage in configuration files.
 -   **`registry`**: Acts as the main entry point and factory.
 It reads the configuration, invokes the appropriate authentication strategy, and instantiates ready-to-use, LangChain-compatible LLM objects.

 ## 🛠️ **Quick Start**